 - Either MS Word or LibreOffice as your word processor

 - The Zotero plugin for your preferred browser (See point 1)

-Downloading and installing Zotero Standalone and the Chrome Browser extension:
+Here is a video that demonstrates how to ownload and install Zotero Standalone and the Chrome Browser extension.

 Using Zotero for Gathering Research Materials